Logo

 In 2018, Mandy Patinkin returned to recorded music with the album Diary: January 27,2018 which was produced by pianist Thomas Bartlett.

-In 2022, Mandy Patinkin was the narrator of the miniseries Indivisible: Healing Hate, a Paramount+ show documenting the events that lead to the insurrection of the Capitol on January 6,2021.
+Also in 2022, Mandy Patinkin was the narrator of the miniseries Indivisible: Healing Hate, a Paramount+ show documenting the events that led to the January 6 United States Capitol attack.

 Mandy Patinkin married actress and writer Kathryn Grody on April 15,1980.